franciscojavierarceo/franciscojavierarceo.github.io/content/posts/2021-reflection/2021-reflection.md

 I've gotten to the place where I feel confident in saying that I am full stack, which means I need to figure out what I would like to learn next.

+# Next Year

 In 2022, I hope to tackle a few big areas:

-1. I hope to continue learning from the amazing people I work with
+1. I still have much to learn as a software engineer, so I hope to continue learning from the amazing people I work with
-2. I hope to continue building on my side projects and making more enhancements to my web and mobile apps
+2. I want to continue improving things I've alreaddy built, specificaly on my web and mobile app
 3. I hope to start learning more hardware as it's an area I have limited knowledge but lots of curiousity

 Let's hope I make some progress on those in 2022 and don't abandon (3).
+Overall I'm very grateful for this past year and I feel lucky to have spent it with the best person a guy could ask for.

+Wishing you and your loved ones a Happy New Year.

 Cheers,
 Francisco